 Pre-Task Planning (PTP) – also known as job hazard analysis, job safety analysis, morning huddle, etc. – is a process performed before each task starts to discuss the steps of work, hazards, and available controls.
-To help construction practitioners evaluate and improve their PTP process, CPWR has developed a free, one-page checklist based on research findings and input from industry experts.
-Feedback on the new checklist is welcomed.
+To help contractors design, implement, assess, and continuously improve their PTP process, CPWR has developed a comprehensive PTP package.
+It contains several applied tools — including checklists, templates, and practical examples — to help you through the process.
+To access these resources, visit CPWR’s Pre-Task Planning (PTP) Guidelines and Resources for Construction webpage.

 Content